 The following works (with free Kindle links) were written by six late bloomers I’ve profiled:

-5 & 6: Dracula and Dracula’s Guest by Bram Stoker (1847-1912) — Published when Stoker was 50, Dracula needs no introduction.
+5 & 6: Dracula and Dracula’s Guest by Bram Stoker (1847-1912)—Published when Stoker was 50, Dracula needs no introduction.
 Stoker’s widow posthumously published Dracula’s Guest, a collection of short stories.
-It contains some real gems, including the title tale, a “deleted scene” from the famous novel.
+It contains some real gems, including the title tale, a mysterious “deleted scene” from the famous novel.

 These are works by literary late bloomers I’ve not yet profiled:

-13: Heart Of Darkness by Joseph Conrad (1857-1924) — Coppola’s Apocalypse Now transmuted Heart Of Darkness (which Conrad wrote at age 42) to the Vietnam war.
+13: Heart Of Darkness by Joseph Conrad (1857-1924)—Coppola’s used Heart Of Darkness (which Conrad wrote at age 42) as the basis for Apocalypse Now.

 I recently read somewhere that most people whom own a Kindle have a TBR (to be read) list a year long.
 Looks like I just added a few months to that statistic!